 select content.structentry.contenttype.name, count(*) as cnt from Content as content

 This query will return a "virtual" content document for each group, providing items "name" containing the name of the contenttype and again "cnt", which is the count of content documents with the given content type.

 Unfortunately it is impossible in HQL to reference items via the syntax "content.items['itemname']" in the select clause.
 So to use aggregate functions on items you will need to select them directly and filter the item of the name you want via the where clause.
 Selections on the document itself can then be done via the "parentcontent" property of the item.
 For example like this:

 where ratingitem.name='rating' and rating.parentcontent.contentclass='pollresult'

-Object referenceThe following documents provide complete reference information about the objects queryable in HQL:
+Native query options and object referenceThe following documents provide complete reference information about the native query options usable with HQL and the objects queryable in HQL:

 Table of contents: